Tiku24/Tiku24/README.md

 - 🤔 I’m looking for help with how beginner can starts contributing.

-  As a beginner which thing should I start contribuing in a project...???😥
+  As a beginner which thing should I start contribute in a project...???😥